IE6, IE7 & IE8, meet VMWare Fusion

 - Windows XP.vmc

 We only care about the VHD, as the next step is to convert that image into a Virtual Machine Disk (VMDK) to support VMWare Fusion.
-The easiest way I have researched into performing this task is to install Q which internally includes a component called ‘qemu-img’ which works well.
+The easiest method I have found to perform this task is to install Q, which internally includes a component called ‘qemu-img’ that works well.
+Once you have installed Q, open your Terminal and navigate to the folder that contains the VHD.
+Once there, run the command below:

 $ /Applications/Q.app/Contents/MacOS/qemu-img convert -O vmdk -f vpc Windows XP.vhd Windows XP.vmdk